 Mile 96: On reaching Jevington, runners will need to take a left through the churchyard just before the main road, as opposed to carrying on down the track to the road.
 Through the church yard will lead you to the front of the Village Hall on the opposite side of the road which is our aid station.
 You leave by running down the road (left out of the village hall) and rejoin the SDW 100 yards later where you would have emerged at the bottom of the track.
 Take a left then around 150 yards later at the Tea Gardens.

 Mile 98 to the finish: On reaching Jevington, runners will be met with the final aid station.
-Once through the village, runners will head up the SDW which takes the form of a rutted chalk path for a mile until they reach a gate.
-On exiting the gate, runners will see a trig point directly ahead - a concrete rectangular post approximately waist height as shown below.
+Once through the village, runners will head up the SDW which takes the form of a rutted chalk path for a mile until they reach a gate (as of 2020 that gate is rusting to the side of the path but will likely be replaced).
+On exiting the gate, runners will see a trig point directly ahead just over the brow of a small hummock - a concrete rectangular post approximately waist height as shown below.
 This is mile 98 on the course and is the moment you leave the South Downs Way for the finish.
-In daylight, you will be able to make out the track below you in the northern reaches of Eastbourne.
+You will be able to make out the athletics track below you in the northern reaches of Eastbourne.